Do you know what is the best time to visit Bayonne, the French chocolate capital?

 Conclusion – The 9 reasons why you should visit Bayonne during the chocolate festival.

-I hope you enjoyed this original discovery of a Basque city through one of its festivals and I convinced you to visit Bayonne during the chocolate Days!
+I hope you enjoyed this original discovery of a Basque city through one of its festivals and I convinced you to visit Bayonne during Bayonne chocolate festival!

-Are you ready to come celebrate the chocolate days with us?
+Are you ready to come celebrate this festival of Bayonne with us?

 For other ideas on the coolest places to visit in the Basque country, read Justine’s guide on the best cities in Spain where 3 of the 9 suggestions are in the Basque Country or very close in Asturias.
 Will you recognize which ones?